SCHEDULE YOUR FREE CASE REVIEW

 What Qualifies for Wrongful Termination in California?

-In California, an employer can be held liable for wrongful termination if they fire a worker for unlawful reasons, including discrimination (based on age, gender, or race), retribution for engaging in protected activities (such as whistleblowing), or breach of an employment contract.
+In California, an employer can be held liable for wrongful termination if they fire a worker for unlawful reasons, including discrimination (based on age, gender, or race), retribution for engaging in protected activities such as whistleblowing, or breach of an employment contract.
 It is also unacceptable to fire someone for refusing to participate in an unlawful activity or for utilizing their legal rights, such as taking medical leave.

 Are Wrongful Termination Suits Hard to Win?

 Wrongful termination cases can be difficult to win since the employee must provide evidence that their discharge was unlawful.
-Although assembling solid proof and hiring legal counsel improves the odds, employers frequently contend the dismissal was justified due to performance-related issues.
+Although assembling solid proof and hiring legal counsel improve the odds, employers frequently contend that the dismissal was justified due to performance-related issues.
 On the other hand, strong cases with obvious violations can succeed.

 What Makes a Strong Retaliation Case in California?